Snowflake-Labs/sfquickstarts/site/sfguides/src/security_dashboards_for_snowflake/security_dashboards_for_snowflake.md

 ## Authentication Tiles
 Duration: 5

-Our Security Dashboard will have two tiles focusing on authentication data.
+Our Security Dashboard will have three tiles focusing on authentication data.
 The first is the `Authentication: Failures, by User and Reason` tile that we made in the previous step.
 This shows that the Snowflake audit trail is capturing all the information you need to track the health of authentication events.

 The second will be named `Authentication: Breakdown by Method`, and it looks like this:
 ![Final state of authn breakdown tile](assets/tile_authn_by_method.png)